cancerberoSgx/astq/README.md

-An expression can be either a ternary/binary conditional expression, logical expression, bitwise expression, relational expression, arithmethical expression, functional call, attribute reference, query parameter, literal value, parenthesis expression or path of a sub-query.
+An expression can be either a ternary/binary conditional expression, logical expression, bitwise expression, relational expression, arithmetical expression, functional call, attribute reference, query parameter, literal value, parenthesis expression or path of a sub-query.

     expr             ::= conditional